-- Practical Questions: - Is this the minimum amount I need to spend to meet my need? - Do I have the capacity to use what I am purchasing? - Did I pay a fair rate? - If I were asked to defend this purchase, would I be able to?
+- Additional Practical Questions: - Is this the minimum amount we need to spend to meet my need? - Do we have the capacity to use what we are purchasing? - Did we pay a fair rate? - Is it sustainable? - If we were asked to defend this purchase, would we be able to?